Open Government Licence

 Licensing Forum

-The Licensing Forum is made up of a group of practitioners from across the public sector who are involved in licensing and copyright.
+The Licensing Forum was made up of a group of practitioners from across the public sector who were involved in licensing and copyright.